|

 the airport, which of course I couldn't.
 I wasn't too worried as we

+were about 35 miles from it.
 Matt had me don the hood for about 15 minutes

 of radio navigation.
 That went smoothly and I then took off the